cwhelchel/hunterlog/README.md

 Remote ADIF Host and port:

 The remote endpoint data to send logged QSOs.
-Should be running Log4om or AClog or any other logger that accepts raw ADIF over UDP connections.
+This computer should be running Logger32, Log4om, AClog, or any other logger that accepts raw ADIF over network connections.

+Select **TCP** for loggers that use a TCP socket (ex: Logger32), **UDP** for loggers that use a UDP (ex: Log4om), or **AcLog** for N3FJP's Amatuer contact logger.

 Click save to store the changes.
 Then click the refresh button on the main screen to see your callsign and your configured Gravatar.
 You have a POTA